ModelEngineering/pySubnetSB/README.md

     R_32: xFinal_1 + xFinal_8 + xFinal_2 -> 2.0 xFinal_1 + xFinal_8 + xFinal_2
     R_12: xFinal_8 ->

+This requires some elaboration.
+Note that although ``pySubnetSB`` matches ``R_10`` in the target with ``J2`` in the reference, the reactions look quite different.
+These reactions are:

+    R_10:  -> xFinal_8
+    J2: S0 -> S4 + S0

+These reactions are a weakly identical because the match is based on the *stoichiometry matrices*.
+Recall that the stoichiometry matrix contains the difference between species in the products and those in the reactant.
+As such, ``S0`` in the reactants is subtracted from ``S0`` in the product and so ``J2`` is equvalent to ``-> S4``, which does look lik ``R_10``.

 ## Multiple References and Targets
 ``pySubnetSB`` supports checking for multiple reference networks in multiple target networks.
 This can be done by having a directory of reference models and a directory of target models.
-``pySubnetSB`` can serialize the structural characteristics of a model into a one line string (``makeSerializationFile``).
-So, you can specify a serialization file instead of a directory if that's more convenient.
+``pySubnetSB`` can serialize the structural characteristics of a model into a one line string.
+(See the discussion of the API call ``makeSerializationFile`` in the Jupyter notebook referenced in the Availability section.)
+This capability allows you to specify a serialization file instead of a directory, which is often more convenient.

     reference_url = "http://raw.githubusercontent.com/ModelEngineering/pySubnetSB/main/examples/reference_serialized.txt"
     target_url = "http://raw.githubusercontent.com/ModelEngineering/pySubnetSB/main/examples/target_serialized.txt"